 The Clam shell gate can be operated either automatically or manually.
 All operations on this device are done on the Graphic Control Station.
 It is possible to set the open position of the gate (0 to 99%) and to set how many times the machine will cycle before the clam opens.
-Both these features are applicable in Auto mode only.
+Both these features are applicable in Automode only.
 It is also possible to operate clam shell gate in manual.
 Refer to section 9.3 of this manual for all operation instructions.
+Also, refer to appendix A for "N" register settings.